Best Stock Screeners

 Free; Premium $9.99/month

 Stock Analysis has quickly become one of the best free fundamental screeners on the web.
-It offers clean, fast access to financial statements, valuation metrics, and screening filters without the clutter of legacy platforms.
-The screener covers hundreds of data points including revenue growth, margins, valuation ratios, and analyst estimates.
-The free tier is remarkably generous for individual investors.
+It offers clean, fast access to financial statements, valuation metrics, and screening filters without the clutter of legacy platforms, covering hundreds of data points including revenue growth, margins, valuation ratios, and analyst estimates.
+The free tier is remarkably generous for individual investors, and the platform sees regular updates adding new features and data points over time.
+Premium runs just $9.99/month for extended data and screening depth, among the most affordable upgrades on this list.
+The tradeoffs reflect its fundamentals-first design: technical screening filters are noticeably limited compared to a chart-and-indicator-focused tool like Finviz or TradingView, and as a relatively newer platform it has a smaller community and shorter track record than more established, decades-old screeners.

 Pros